sspring963/02_trivia_api/backend/README.md

 	}

 POST '/questions'
--General: Creates a new question that is added to Questions.
+- General: Creates a new question that is added to Questions.
 Returns the new question id, new list of questions, and new total number of questions.
--Request arguments: answer, category, difficulty, question
+- Request arguments: answer, category, difficulty, question
--Sample: curl http://127.0.0.1:5000/questions -X POST -H "Content-Type: application/json" -d "{ \"question\": \"What do fish breathe?\", \"answer\": \"water\", \"difficulty\": 1, \"category\": \"1\" }"
+- Sample: curl http://127.0.0.1:5000/questions -X POST -H "Content-Type: application/json" -d "{ \"question\": \"What do fish breathe?\", \"answer\": \"water\", \"difficulty\": 1, \"category\": \"1\" }"

 	{
 	  "created": 55,